 terabytes of disk space.
 The 400 represents all streams used for recording,

 live monitoring, playback, .mp4 or .wav conversion, and HTTP download; all of

-speaking streaming activities, but they do use system resources in a similar
+specifically streaming activities, but they do use system resources in a

-way and are considered to have equal weight.
-Playback of a video track takes 9
+similar way and are considered to have equal weight.
+Playback of a video track

-uploaded video playback (one video track + one audio track) has the weight of
+uploaded video playback (one video track plus one audio track) has the weight

 playbacks per node.